 - Later Wanda discovers that she's far more turned on by Archie's Russian, though Russian is seldom seen as a sexy language.
 Archie is actually fluent in Russian.

-- Everything Julie Delpy says as titular character of Killing Zoe.
-It's all either sexy French, or sexy French-accented English.
+- Everything Julie Delpy says as the titular character of Killing Zoe.
+It's all either sexy French or sexy French-accented English.

-- In The Matrix Reloaded, the Merovingian states:
+- In The Matrix Reloaded, the Merovingian provides the page quote: